leanaguilar/test-moviedb/src/main/resources/README.md

     If the API key is missing or invalid, the API will return the following error responses:
         Missing API key: 400 Bad Request with message "Error: API key is missing".
         Invalid API key: 403 Forbidden with message "Error: Invalid API key".
-    The hardcoded valid API key is 12345.
-Any other key will be considered invalid.

 Database Schema